-Target Action Who When Reporting 1.2.1 - 0.
-55 For all staff to have an on- Before the start of every Staff Principal & LC Every Staff Meeting Done going understanding of Lasallian charism Meeting, the Principal/Lasallian ivieeting Lasalilati Cilatistii Coordinator (LC) will read something from the Founder's writings related to the schools/ teachers.
-2016 onwards Done 2.
-At least one Staff Development Principal & LC 2016 Oriwards Done Day a year be allocated to Lasallian formation.
-1.2.2 Lasaman formation.
-To develop Lasallian 1.
-LYM leaders are to participate in LYM & LC 2016 onwards Done leadership among staff & Lasallian Leadership training. students 2.
-The Lasallian Youth Ministry team LYM & LC 2016 onwards Done to develop an Annual Plan for the development of Lasallian Youth Leaders engaged in Faith, Service, and Community events.
-3. To develop a Lasallian Formation LC 2016 Not done Plan 2016-2022.
-Duin simal 8 LC 2016 Dana 4.
-To identify external formation opportunities for staff at all levels Principal & LC 2016 Done and to have 1 staff member attend at Lasallian formation programme annually.
+Target Action Who When Reporting 1.2.1 For all staff to have an ongoing understanding of Lasallian charism Before the start of every Staff Meeting, the Principal/Lasallian Coordinator (LC) will read something from the Founder's Principal & LC Every Staff Meeting Done, at staff meetings.
+Lasallian prayers used. writings related to the schools/ teachers.
+2. At least one Staff Development Day a year be allocated to Lasallian formation.
+Principal & LC 2017 onwards Done.
+Br Michael engaged to give talk to staff on Founder's Day 1.2.2 Done.
+Students To develop Lasallian leadership among staff & LYM leaders are to participate in Lasallian Leadership training.
+LYM & LC 2017 onwards motivated and held the exchange students 2.
+The Lasallian Youth Ministry team to develop an Annual Plan for the development of Lasallian Youth Leaders engaged in Faith, Service, and Community events.
+LYM & LC 2017 onwards programme Done.
+Mainly through joint school LYM programme 3.
+To develop a Lasallian Formation LC 2017 Not yet.
+Plan 2016-2022.
+2017 Principal attended To identify external formation opportunities for staff at all levels and to have 1 staff member attend at Lasallian formation programme annually.
+Principal & LC Mission Assembly.

-Target Action Who When Reporting 1.2.3 To reinforce the sense of belonging to the Lasallian LYM and CathSoc to organise a Games Day / Camp with local Pastoral Assistant, LYM, LC & CathSoc 2016 onwards Done Family, local and worldwide Brothers' schools once a year.
-2. To develop an Exchange Programme with local Brothers' schools and/or Brothers' schools worldwide once a year.
-LC & ExchangeProgTeam 2016 onwards Done 1.2.4 To promote vocations to the Brothers and Priesthood.
+Target Action Who When Reporting 1.2.3 To reinforce the sense of belonging to the Lasallian Family, local and worldwide LYM and CathSoc to organise a Games Day / Camp with local Brothers' schools once a year.
+To develop an Exchange Programme with local Brothers' schools and/or Brothers' schools worldwide once a year.
+Pastoral Assistant, LYM, LC & CathSoc LC & ExchangeProgTeam 2017 onwards 2017 onwards Done.
+Annual CBSSA meet.
+Done.
+Through joint-Lasallian school exchange programme 1.2.4 To promote vocations to the Brothers and Priesthood.
 To speak about the vocation of Brother and priest at each monthly mass.
-LC 2016 onwards Done To pray for vocations at appropriate opportunities.
-Pastoral Assistant 2016 onwards Done
+LC 2017 onwards Occasionally.
+Br Jeffrey talked about it at Mass To pray for vocations at appropriate opportunities.
+Pastoral Assistant 2017 onwards Fr Xavier talked on vocation.